Damirbek45/pyASCI/README.md

 1. Click the **Select** button to choose a media file (image or video).
    - For video files, you can also select an audio file.
-2. For video and image select a font appear size.
-For video, select a CPU Usage(renders faster but uses more resources)
+2. For video and image select a font chars size and resolution(original or fullscreen).
+For video, select a CPU Usage(renders faster but uses more resources) and render options(on a fly or pre-render)
 3. ASCII version will be opened in full screen after rendering, video will loop infinitely
 4. Press **ESC** to exit.